peopleware/openapi/resource/search-index.md

 Note that the build number might be different from the originating event.

-For the recursion, imagine in the example that the `Y` resource is dependent on a `YA` resource, and that the `YA` resource is updated.
-After the update of the search index document for the `YA` resource, the `Y` resource is discovered as dependent, and eventually handled.
-After the update of the search index document for the `Y` resource, the `R` resource is discovered as dependent, and eventually handled.
+For the recursion, imagine in the example that the `Y` resource references a `YA` resource, and that the `YA` resource is updated.
+After the update of the search index document for the `YA` resource, the `Y` resource is discovered as referencing, and eventually handled.
+After the update of the search index document for the `Y` resource, the `R` resource is discovered as referencing, and eventually handled.

 ### Infinite loops

 When creating recursive processes such as the above, we must make sure the process ends eventually.
 A good architecture and design should not contain dependency cycles, but an extra stop criterion will protect us.
-This is why the `createdAt` property is added to the search index document and the `createdBefore` parameter is used in determining the next resources to post events for.
-When, after this process started, a referenced search index document is updated before we require it, a new event is not created.
+This is why the `createdAt` property is added to the search index document and the `createdBefore` parameter is used in determining the next referencing resources to post events for.
+When, after this process started, a referencing search index document is updated before we require it, a new event is not created.
 If the update that happened in the meantime, whether it was triggered by an outside force, or by this process in a bad loop, it has been updated already with the up-to-date information about its dependencies.

 Note that, because the search index is eventually consistent, that a fast handling of a later event might not see an earlier update yet.
 When there is a loop, new events would be created, although they should not be.
 In extreme cases, we could loop 1, or a small number of times, but eventually the first update would be seen, and the loop would stop.
 Since this is only a back-stop for infinite loops, and repeated updates are idemponent, this is acceptable.

-### Cross-service dependencies
+### Cross-service references

-Dependent resources might live in a different service than their dependencies.
+Referencing resources might live in a different service than their referents.
 In the example, `Y` lives in `my-service`, and `R` is managed by `your-service`.
 It is clear in that example that `your-service` depends on `my-service`, because a resource in it depends on a resource in `my-service`.
 In a clean architecture, there are no cyclic dependencies.
 In other words, in resources and code of `your-service`, references to resources, APIs, or structures of `my-service` are allowed, but not the other way around.
-This is supported by this architecture.
+This is upheld by this architecture.

 ### Exponential explosion

 This process can propagate over the entire system.

-Imagine a resource that has dependents `N` levels deep, where each level has `~M` dependents.
-An event for such a resource will result in <code>∑<sub>i&nbsp;=&nbsp;0..N</sub>&nbsp;M<sup>i</sup> &gt; M<sup>N</sup></code> events.
-With `N = 5`, and `M = 100`, the result is > 10<sup>2⋅5</sup> = 10<sup>10</sup> = 10&nbsp;000&nbsp;000&nbsp;000 (> 10 billion) events.
+Imagine a resource that has direct and indirect referents `N` levels deep, where each level has `~M` referents.
+An event for such a resource will result in <code>∑<sub>i&nbsp;=&nbsp;0..N</sub>&nbsp;M<sup>i</sup> &gt; M<sup>N</sup></code>
+events.
+With `N = 5`, and `M = 100`, the result is > 10<sup>2⋅5</sup> = 10<sup>10</sup> = 10&nbsp;000&nbsp;000&nbsp;000
+(> 10 billion) events.
 With <code>M<sub>1</sub> = 1000</code>, <code>M<sub>2</sub> = 1.5</code>, <code>M<sub>3</sub> =
 500</code>, <code>M<sub>4</sub> = 2</code> (a realistic example), there are <code>1 + 1000 + (1000&nbsp;⋅&nbsp;1.5) +
 (1000&nbsp;⋅&nbsp;1.5&nbsp;⋅&nbsp;500) + (1000&nbsp;⋅&nbsp;1.5&nbsp;⋅&nbsp;500&nbsp;⋅&nbsp;2) =
 (1&nbsp;+&nbsp;1000&nbsp;⋅&nbsp;(1&nbsp;+&nbsp;1.5&nbsp;⋅&nbsp;(1&nbsp;+&nbsp;500&nbsp;⋅&nbsp;(1&nbsp;+&nbsp;2)))) =